TFlowGit/tf-ads-bpa/README.md

 professionals who have been delivering products through an agile process for the past three years.

-Our work on this effort began with the assignment by TechFlow’s Division Manager of the product owner.
+Our work on this effort began with the assignment by TechFlow's Division Manager of the product owner.
 For this Agile Delivery Services BPA response, our product owner, Aristo Mitchell was given full responsibility. (**point a** in the evaluation criteria list)